 Unified marketing measurement (UMM) is an approach to marketing analytics that combines the aggregate data and insights offered by attribution models into one holistic measurement.
 The integration of these various marketing analytics and models provides a comprehensive view into the success of marketing campaigns and their overall impact on driving conversions.

 Modern omnichannel campaigns span both digital and offline media.
 As such, marketers need to understand in real time how each campaign, on each medium, drives conversions.
-Moreover, marketers need visibility into how these ads resonated on an individual level to understand the optimal path of the consumer journey as well as optimal messaging.
-Unified measurement provides the metrics allowing marketers to optimize spend in campaign.
+Moreover, marketers need visibility into how these ads resonated on an individual level to understand the optimal path for the consumer journey as well as optimal messaging.
+Unified measurement provides the metrics that allow marketers to optimize spend in the campaign.

 Unified marketing measurement works by correlating aggregate data, gained from methods such as marketing mix modeling, with the person-level data offered by multi-touch attribution.
 Marketers are then able to discern which messages are the most impactful on the individual level, while still considering the broader marketing context and external factors.

 Effective unified marketing measurement requires an advanced marketing analytics platform that is capable of distilling mass quantities of data into digestible metrics.
 Additionally, marketers must be able to perform a quality analysis of this data to glean actionable insights.

 The Role of Unified Marketing Measurement in Modern Marketing

 Today’s consumers have learned to tune out marketers, unless they are providing a message or service tailored to their needs in the moment.

 Media mix modeling (MMM) and multi-touch attribution alone cannot provide the real-time, granular insights required for successful omnichannel marketing.